 The analogue for exploration is the potash mine in the Moncton basin of Sussex, New Brunswick, currently operated by the Potash Corporation of Saskatchewan.
 The mine produces approximately 800,000 tonnes per year with a current expansion underway to 2,000,000 tonnes per year.
 The Moncton and the Bay St. George basins are part of the larger Maritimes sedimentary basin, which covers most of the Gulf of St. Lawrence and parts of the Maritime Provinces.
 The evaporite package including the potash interval identified in the Moncton basin correlates straitgraphically, in geological time (Carboniferous) and depositional context to the Captain Cook potash zone identified in Bay St. George Basin, thus demonstrating the geologic potential of Red Moon’s claims to host commercial deposits.

-Further work in the form of drilling and seismic acquisition specifically directed at potash exploration will be required to evaluate this potential.
+Further work in the form of drilling and seismic acquisition specifically directed at potash exploration is underway to evaluate this potential.
 Up to now, Vulcan did not direct any exploration effort specifically to potash as the main focus had been petroleum exploration.
 The optimum areas in the basin for potash mineralization remain undrilled and unexplored.
 The creation of Red Moon will allow a focussed exploration program for Potash/Salt to proceed.